-Marton et al. (2014) use Medicaid administrative data to focus on the impact of the introduction of MMC in Kentucky along the intensive margin without considering changes in Medicaid participation.
+Marton, Yelowitz, and Talbert (2014) use Medicaid administrative data to focus on the impact of the introduction of MMC in Kentucky along the intensive margin without considering changes in Medicaid participation.
 As was mentioned in the context of Aizer (2007), Medicaid administrative data are not well suited to investigate changes in formal Medicaid participation and conditional coverage.
-This paper compliments Marton et al. (2014), since a complete description of the impact of MMC would encompass changes along both the intensive and extensive margin.
+This article compliments Marton, Yelowitz, and Talbert (2014), as a complete description of the impact of MMC would encompass changes along both the intensive and extensive margin.